mateogalic112/mintdash-contracts/docs/erc721/ERC721DropImplementation.md

-*Revert if the contract balance is zero when withdrawing funds*
+*Revert if the contract balance is zero when withdrawing funds.*

 ### OperatorNotAllowed